Skip to content

 HUL expected to bounce back post-GSK, Horlicks stake sales

-GlaxoSmithKline and Horlicks have sold 5.7 percent equity of HUL worth Rs 26,000 crore on Thursday to domestic and foreign investors.
+GlaxoSmithKline and Horlicks sold 5.7 percent equity of HUL worth Rs 26,000 crore on Thursday to domestic and foreign investors.

 FMCG companies open links with retailers to ensure supply